nav-e/range-anxiety-research-/README.md

 ______

-For more details, read 'results2.pdf' available in the docs folder.
+For more details, read 'FinalReport.pdf' available in the docs folder.